solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 3. Regarding the service you recommend they use for preparing, merging and transforming the data, in which situations can they use the graphical designer and which situations would require code?

-    - They could use Mapping Data Flows that they graphically design in Azure Synapse Analytics Studio.
+    - They could use Mapping Data Flows that they graphically design in Azure Synapse Studio.
 These code-free data flows provide for scalable execution.
 Data Flows define a domain specific language for transformation and convert that into code that runs on Spark, which runs at scale and provides elasticity for handling growing volumes of data.
     - They can use code when their data engineers prefer to use Spark to transform the data via DataFrames.

 4. Their data team is accustomed to leveraging open source packages that help them quickly pre-process the data, as well as enable their data scientists to train machine learning models using both Spark and Python.
 Explain how your solution would enable this.